creachadair/enumgen/README.md

 There may be multiple such blocks in a file; each defines a single enumeration.
-The text after `enumgen:type` becomes the name of the type; the content of the block must be a single [`gen.Enum`][ge] value.
+The text after `enumgen:type` becomes the name of the type; the content of the block must be a single [`gen.Enum`][ge] value. p
+If the `--config` flag is omitted entirely, all the `.go` files in the current package will be processed for matching comment groups.

 ## Type Structure